Anywhere But Home

 Gin weakly snorted at that.
 He wondered how he always managed to end up in this kind of situation.
 What a time to switch sides, he decided.
 What a time to have an epiphany about what was really important.

 He'd had doubts before.
 Particularly when Aizen had almost killed Hitsugaya the first time.
-But his former captain had spared the boy, a knowing gleam in his eyes as he glanced at Gin.
+But his former captain had spared him, a knowing gleam in his eyes as he glanced at Gin.

 Things were different now.